Playbook 2026 · For Advanced Marketers

 +30–60%over-reports

-Aggressive view-through inflation by default.
-Most accounts have never tightened the engaged-view window.
-The gap shows up the day a back-end source is finally wired in.
+Aggressive view-through attribution by default.
+Most accounts never shorten the engaged-view window.
+The gap becomes obvious the moment a real back-end source is connected.

 Google Ads — brand search